Shonan Junai Gumi: Foes

-Akutsu, the second leader of the Midnight Angels, harbored jealousy toward Eikichi for stealing his mentor Masaki's attention years earlier.
+The second leader of the Midnight Angels.
+He harbored jealousy toward Eikichi for stealing his mentor Masaki's attention years earlier.
 Seeking to restore the gang's dominance, he recruits the Idaten and manipulates Nagisa in a failed attempt to kill Ryuji.
 Known for petrol arson, his feud with Satsuriku Butai's Kamishima stems from a fiery confrontation during their Midnight Angels days.
 After defeats by Onizuka and Kamishima, he later aids the Oni-Baku when needed.
 In later appearances, he leads a revived Midnight Angels in GTO: 14 Days in Shonan, still displaying his reckless nature, and assists Kamata's revenge plot in Ino-Head Gargoyle alongside Nakajo and his gang members.